jtmzac/Anno-117_Specialist-Pools-Rebalance/readme.md

 ## What specialists have been Removed
 The entire category of area buffs such as all bakeries in range of the specialist apply +1 fire safety to all buildings in range.
 These buffs mostly conflict with the main game design goal of spreading your production throughout a city and only really make sense for intermediate production zones.
 They're still very questionable value so have been entirely removed.

-The common and rare productivity and maintanence specialists.
-This may be a bit more contentious, but from my perspective these are quite low value due to the productivity bonus being only 10/20% and the maintanence bonuses only applying to the lowest tiers of workers.
+The common and rare productivity and maintenance specialists.
+This may be a bit more contentious, but from my perspective these are quite low value due to the productivity bonus being only 10/20% and the maintenance bonuses only applying to the lowest tiers of workers.
 The issue with this is that buildings that use tier 1 and 2 workers tend to only use a few workers, so a -35% buff makes such a small difference that it doesn't seem worth it.
 The productivity bonuses are also heavily diluted because the game encourages you to use the massive bonuses from religion and aqueducts instead.

 The city watch specialists have been removed as the limitation of only affecting their respective buildings within range of the villa/officium makes them nearly useless.